Managing Funding Plans and Client Funding Periods

 Select 'Add', and enter the following:

-- A name, for example, “NDIS Plan”, noting that the dates chosen are displayed in the linked record by default
+- A name, for example, “NDIS Plan”, noting that the dates chosen will display in the linked record by default

 - A start date and end date that align with the NDIS Plan or agreement period